VIA STANISLAO MATTEI 1

 The high costume jewelery of Annarita Vitali includes a variety of decorative ornaments manufactured with less expensive materials than "real" jewels (gold and silver) which through their uniqueness become collector's items, souvenirs or investments.

-Annarita Vitali Born in Bologna on 17/02/51.
+Annarita Vitali born in Bologna on 17/02/51.
 After the classical high school he enrolled in the DAMS where he graduated in History of Art in 1974 doing a thesis in urban planning.
 After a collaboration with the Modern Art gallery on the occasion of its opening where he collaborated on biographies of painters such as Pizzirani, Fiori, and the Saetti exhibition and a previous collaboration with the Artistic Events Authority, she began a activity in the field of bijoux that soon it became a real small company with internal and external employees.
+From 2010 to 2011 she taught in Bologna at L.U.N.A.
+Free University of the Arts (design and fashion container, art gallery, laboratory for the production of prototypes).
+As a lecturer at the Free University of Fashion and Design, she deal with the fashion and accessories section with a marked focus on recycling, eco-design and sustainability projects.

 ANNARITA VITALI JEWELRY STYLIST HISTORY: